wangz10/ModelGenerator/docs/docs/experiment_design/datafiles.md

 If you are using a finetuned model checkpoint, find this in the associated config.yaml.
 2. Your data must be in a format that the Hugging Face `load_dataset` can read (e.g. tsv, csv, json, etc).

 If these are satisified, congrats!
-You can immediately use your data with ModelGenerator by overriding the data paths and files in the config.
+You can immediately use your data with AIDO.ModelGenerator by overriding the data paths and files in the config.

 ## Overriding Data Paths